 - Enlist the help of an arborist or dendrologist to identify trees.
 Most tree services have one on staff.
 I’m attaching some websites where you can narrow down some possibilities and learn about identifying trees.

-- I often hear that poisonous plants taste bad so that horses won’t eat them, but honestly, that’s bunk.
+- I often hear that poisonous plants taste bad so horses won’t eat them, but honestly, that’s bunk.
 Horses eat a lot of things that taste bad that are harmful, like buttercups!
-They also eat a lot of things that taste delicious and are also harmful, like maple leaves and acorns.
+They also eat a lot of things that taste delicious and are harmful, like maple leaves and acorns.